arunpraba/reactjs.org/src/content/reference/react/useEffect.md

 #### Listening to a global browser event {/*listening-to-a-global-browser-event*/}

 In this example, the external system is the browser DOM itself.
 Normally, you'd specify event listeners with JSX, but you can't listen to the global [`window`](https://developer.mozilla.org/en-US/docs/Web/API/Window) object this way.
-An Effect lets you connect to the `window` object and listen to its events.
-Listening to the `pointermove` event lets you track the cursor (or finger) position and update the red dot to move with it.
+An Effect enables you connect to the `window` object and listen to its events.
+Listening to the `pointermove` event enables you track the cursor (or finger) position and update the red dot to move with it.

 <Sandpack>